w3c/wai-media-guide/av-content.md

 <span style="color:#585858; font-style:italic;">More information is in [Understanding Success Criterion 1.4.3: Contrast (Minimum) (AA)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [Understanding Success Criterion 1.4.6: Contrast (Enhanced) (AAA)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced).</span>

+### Plan for sign language – _storyboarding, recording_

+Often sign languages are provided as an overlay in the bottom right corner of videos.
+For example: [NHS 111 British Sign Language (BSL) Advert (YouTube)[offsite icon]](https://www.youtube.com/watch?v=TCq3ru9HQSc).

+Plan for the video not to include important information that would be obstructed by a sign language overlay.

 ### Plan for audio description of visual information – _storyboarding, recording_

 _Audio description_ provides content to people who are blind and others who cannot see the video adequately.
 It describes the visual information needed to understand the content.